← All startup costs

 Frequently asked questions

-What financing options are available for new restaurants?
+Are there financing options specifically for restaurants?

-Figures are informed estimates drawn from public industry sources (trade associations, government labor/business statistics, industry reports) combined with real search-demand data.
+National Census establishment data was not available for this category.
+Cost and margin figures are informed estimates drawn from public industry sources (trade associations, government labor/business statistics, industry reports) combined with real Google Ads search-demand data.
 They are directional, not audited — actual costs and margins vary by market and operator.
 Updated July 2026.
+Read our methodology →

 Related: Food Business Ideas list

 These are directional ranges, not your specific numbers.
-IdeaCrystal checks real demand and competition for your idea before you commit this kind of capital.
+Run the numbers on your exact plan (real demand, competitor pricing, operating costs, and break-even) before you commit this kind of capital.